-Figure 6.10 shows the premiums for bachelor's and "short-cycle tertiary" (which in Canadian terms means "college") for selected OECD countries.
-In the US and in Germany, young graduates aged 25-34 graduates earn substantially more than their non-graduate counterparts.
-In comparison, Swedish graduates earn less than non-graduates.
-This adds some rationale to the US practice of high tuition fees (to return some of these private returns to the public) and to the Swedish practice of low tuition fees (how can you charge tuition when there is no financial benefit?), but less so to German tuition policies.
-Canada, as usual, is in the middle of the OECD pack: our young graduates earn more than their non-graduate counterparts, but the gap is significantly smaller than in the United States.
-This may also account for persistent "brain drain" from Canada to US over the years.
+OECD, to the point of actually having earnings below those of upper secondary graduates in Sweden and Australia (Sweden would also appear to have negative returns to bachelor's degrees).
+Returns to bachelor's degrees are highest in Germany and the United States, while the returns to advanced degrees are highest in the Us and the UK.
+This adds some rationale to the US practice of high tuition fees (to return some of these private returns to the public) and to the Swedish practice of low tuition fees (how can tuition be charged when there is no financial benefit?): German fee policy looks less convincing on these grounds.
+Canada, as usual, is in the middle of the OECD pack: our young graduates earn more than their non-graduate counterparts, but the wage premium to degree - particularly advanced degrees - is significantly smaller than it is in the United States.
+This may help account for persistent "brain drain" from Canada to US over the years.

-Figure 6.10- Salaries of Graduates aged 25-34, by Type of Credential, Selected OECD countries (Salaries of Upper Secondary Graduates aged 25-34 = 100), 2018
+Figure 6.11 - Salaries of Graduates aged 25-34, by Type of Credential, Selected OECD countries (Salaries of Upper Secondary Graduates aged 25-34 = 100), 2018